ashrafjamous1994/api-testing-project/README.md

 This project contains automated tests for various API endpoints using Java, RestAssured, and Mockoon for mocking API responses.

+## Json Schema

+JSON schema for requests and responses for each endpoint can be found in `API.md`

 ## Setting Up Mockoon

 1. **Download and Install Mockoon**: